Quintín Paredes

 Quintín Paredes y Babila (September 9, 1884 – January 30, 1973), was a Filipino lawyer, politician, and statesman.

 As a member of the House of Representatives in the Philippine Commonwealth, he became Resident Commissioner of the Philippines to the United States House of Representatives from 1936.
 Due to increasing anti-Filipino sentiment in U.S. Congress and the denial of U.S. Senate for the credit line in order to stabilize the Philippine's economy, he resigned in 1938.

 From 1941 to 1945, he was elected in the Philippine Senate where he was deemed a Japanese collaborator.
 After being acquitted from his arrest in 1948, he ran for the Philippine Legislature and once again elected senator from 1949 to 1961.
+Paredes held the record as the shortest-tenured senator in history whether in one continuous sitting or in an accumulated total of 43 days, until he was surpassed by Alan Cayetano.

 Early life

 He was born in Bangued, Abra, Philippines on September 9, 1884 to Don Juan Félix Paredes y Pe Benito and Regine Babila, daughter of an Itneg tribal leader.

 Education and early career

 He obtained his elementary education at the school his father had established, and also studied at the Colegio Seminario de Vigan and at the Colegio de San Juan de Letran.
 He pursued law at the Escuela de Derecho de Manila.
 Graduating in 1907, Paredes took and passed the bar examinations the same year and started his private practice in Manila.

 He was appointed fourth prosecuting attorney on July 9, 1908, first prosecuting attorney on November 1, 1913, and served until March 1, 1917.